MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-label-dnf-protectedemail.md

 3. An existing Azure Information Protection label to configure.

     You can use one of the default labels, or a label that you've created.
-If you need help creating a new label, see [Quickstart: Create a new Azure Information Protection label for specific users](quickstart-label-specificusers.md).
+If you need help with creating a new label, see [Quickstart: Create a new Azure Information Protection label for specific users](quickstart-label-specificusers.md).

 4. To test the new label: The Azure Information Protection client must be installed on computers for users.